2016 Formula One title standings

 Story highlights

-- Nico Rosberg wins at Spa
+- Nico Rosberg wins in Singapore

 - Teammate Hamilton finishes third